 He might jump, wiggle, circle around, and even urinate.
 In most circumstances, this will end up spraying urine due to the movements.

 Well, some training such as how to stop a dog from jumping as well as desensitizing him from over-excitement might also curb this behavior.
 For instance, when you get home, refrain from entering the house immediately.

 I am sure he knows when you get to the door and he is probably waiting for you on the other side.
 When you open, he will start wiggling and wagging his tail.
 He is happy to see you.
-However, once he starts jumping, close the door for a minute and try again.
-Do this until he calms down and reward him by petting him and offer him a treat.
+However, once he starts jumping, close the door for a minute, and try again.
+Do this until he calms down and rewards him by petting him and offering him a treat.

 Once again, training a dog out of a habit can take a few weeks.
 Remain consistent and patient until you stop the over-excitement leading to urinating in the house.